 An introduction to electricity and magnetism, optics, and modern physics.
-Designed for students majoring in the life sciences or any other major requiring a non-calculus-based physics course.
+Designed for students majoring in the life sciences or any other major requiring a non-calculusbased physics course.
+UC credit limitation: PHYSICS 110-111 and 220-221- 222 combined, maximum credit one series.

-PHYSIC 220 PHYSICS FOR SCIENTISTS AND ENGINEERS: MECHANICS OF SOLIDS AND FLUIDS hours lab weekly CAN PHYS 8
+PHYSIC 220 PHYSICS FOR SCIENTISTS AND ENGINEERS: MECHANICS OF SOLIDS AND FLUIDS